isomerpages/moe-chijstc/_announcements/Announcements.md

 <p><strong>Marking Day (11 October 2024)</strong>
 </p>
 <p>The school's Marking Day is on 11 October 2024 (Fri).
 As communicated
-in the 2024 Term 4 Letter to you, students do not need to report to school on this day.</p>
+in the 2024 Term 4 Letter, students do not need to report to school on this day.</p>
 <p>Please note that the school operating hours on 11 October will be from
 6:30am to 5:00pm.</p>
 <hr>